-Command line option: -M transmode=2
+Command line option: -M transmode= 2

 Will cause transparency in the source to be flattened.
 Selective means that only the areas that use transparency effects will be effected.
-Selective+Pat means that also pattern draws are flattened.
+Selecitve+Pat means that also pattern draws are flattned.
 Always will render the full page flattened in all cases.
 Full page only when transparency is used.
 The accuracy of the flattening step can be defined in the Compression Option (Flattener DPI / antialias).
-The accuracy of the flattening process can be setup in the compression options.